rithiksachdev/Covid19-Help/README.md

 We aim to provide essential information to citizens - Important news, helpline numbers, instructions and risk of infection.

-This can also act as an API to extract pictorial representations of graphs.
+This can also act as an API to extract pictorial representations of the current situation based on different filters in real time.